AnyLog-co/documentation/examples/Broker Setup.md

 ## Example - Publishing data

-With the configuration detailed above, data can be pushed to the broker, and if assigned to the topic ***mqtt-test*** will be processed as detailed in the ***run mqtt client*** command.
+With the configuration detailed above, data can be pushed to the broker, and if assigned to the topic ***mqtt-test***, will be processed as detailed in the ***run mqtt client*** command.

 Using the following setup and command, data can be published without a third part publisher: